Terasology/PlantPack/README.md

 PlantPack
 =========
-A collection of trees and dynamic plants which grow over time or change in other ways.
+A collection of trees and dynamic plants.
+In combination with [`ChangingBlocks`](https://github.com/Terasology/ChangingBlocks) they grow over time or change in other ways.

 Plants